Substance Abuse Education for Delaware Nurses

 - Frequent medication losses, spills, or wasting

-- Controlled substances removed without a doctor’s order
+- Controlled substances removed without a prescriber’s order

 - Controlled substances removed on recently discharged or transferred patient